Treatment

 Peritoneal Mesothelioma Treatments

-Peritoneum refers to the lining in the abdomen that surrounds the organs.
-Tumors in or around the abdomen are harder to treat with radiation because it can cause too much damage.
+The peritoneum refers to the lining in the abdomen that surrounds the organs.
+Tumors in or around the abdomen are harder to treat with radiation because they can cause too much damage.
 Surgery and chemotherapy are more common choices when a person is diagnosed with this mesothelioma type.

 Pericardial Mesothelioma Treatments